AriachAmine/GazeController/README.md

 - **Eye Tracking**: Control your mouse cursor by simply looking at different parts of your screen
 - **Dwell Clicking**: Hover your gaze over an element for a set time to perform a click
 - **Calibration System**: Personalized calibration ensures accurate cursor positioning
+- **Sensitivity Controls**: Adjust how responsive the cursor is to your eye movements
 - **Smoothing Algorithms**: Implements multiple smoothing techniques for stable cursor movement
 - **Toggle Controls**: Easily enable/disable the gaze control when needed
 - **Fullscreen Mode**: Option to use the application in fullscreen for better visibility